gofynd/fdk-client-kotlin/documentation/PLATFORM.md

-This API helps to create products in bulk push to kafka for approval/creation.
+This API allows to delete bulk product job associated with company.

 *Returned Response*